« Previous Page

 example, some cough medicines that do not contain

-an opiate may be identified as a narcotic.
+an opioid may be identified as an opioid.

 Other Works Consulted